zaffnet/nteract/README.md

 The webpack build will keep occurring as you modify source.
 When you open a new notebook, you'll get the freshest copy of the notebook app.

-#### Build Documentation
-You can run nteract's documentation generator by running
+#### Hacking on `play`

+Run

 ```
-npm run build:docs
+npm run app:play
 ```

-And then opening `docs/index.html` in your favorite browser.
+Then open `127.0.0.1:3000` in your browser.
+You'll be able to make changes to play and see them update live.

+If you make changes to any `packages/` you'll want to rebuild those using [the instructions for building specific packages](#building-specific-packages).

 #### Troubleshooting

 > I upgraded my developer installation and things are broken!

-- Try `git clean -xdf && npm i`
+* Try `git clean -xdf && npm i`

 > I want to debug redux actions and state changes.

--  Enable [redux-logger](https://github.com/evgenyrodionov/redux-logger) by spawning the application with `npm run spawn:debug`.
+* Enable [redux-logger](https://github.com/evgenyrodionov/redux-logger) by spawning the application with `npm run spawn:debug`.

 > I keep getting 'Do you want the application "nteract Helper.app" to accept incoming network connections?' while developing or using a custom build of nteract on macOS.

--  This is how the the macOS firewall behaves for unsigned apps.
+* This is how the the macOS firewall behaves for unsigned apps.
 On a signed app, the dialog won't show up again after approving it the first time.
 If you're using a custom build of nteract, run: `sudo codesign --force --deep --sign - /Applications/nteract.app`.
 You will have to do this again every time you rebuild the app.

 ## For maintainers: Creating a release